Mike Johnson: Early tenure

 Johnson was sworn into office as a member of Congress on January 3, 2017.
 He has served as a deputy whip for House Republicans, as a member of the Judiciary Committee, and as a member of the Armed Services Committee.
 From 2019 to 2021, Johnson chaired the Republican Study Committee.
 Johnson served as vice chair of the House Republican Conference from 2021 to 2023.
 He was supported by the House Freedom Caucus PAC and frequently attended House Freedom Caucus meetings without formally joining the Caucus.

 Johnson was among 147 Republicans who voted to overturn the 2020 presidential election results.

 Johnson has worked closely with the Christian groups Answers in Genesis, Louisiana Family Forum, Alliance Defending Freedom, and Focus on the Family.

+In 2022, Johnson wrote the foreword to Louisiana politics blogger Scott McKay's book The Revivalist Manifesto.
+The book uses homophobic slurs to refer to Pete Buttigieg and implicitly endorses the debunked Pizzagate conspiracy theory.
+Johnson promoted the book on his podcast, saying, "I obviously believe in the product, or I wouldn't have written the foreword.
+So I endorse the work."
+But after he was elected Speaker of the House, a spokesperson for Johnson told CNN, "The Speaker had never read the passages highlighted in the CNN story, which he strongly disagrees with.
+He wrote the foreword as a favor to a friend, supportive of the general theme of the book but not as an endorsement of all the opinions expressed."

 After the 2022 midterm elections, Representative Andy Biggs proposed Johnson as a possible compromise candidate for Speaker of the House instead of Republican Conference leader Kevin McCarthy, after members of the House Freedom Caucus opposed McCarthy's bid for the speakership.

 In 2023, Johnson became chair of the House Judiciary Subcommittee on the Constitution and Limited Government.